onlineconf/onlineconf/README.md

 Direct children of `/onlineconf/botapi/bot` are users of the server-server API of OnlineConf.
 Names of children parameters are usernames, values are SHA256-encrypted passwords (MUST contain random 16+ characters long strings).
 User parameters can contain subparameter `scopes` (`/onlineconf/botapi/bot/*/scopes`) of type List which is used to allow these users access to various parts of the API.

+### /onlineconf/disable-deleted-key-symlinks-check

+When the parameter is being deleted by the user, a symlink/template consistency check is performed.
+If some symlink or template refers to this parameter (including symlinks/templates inside a **case** value), the deletion is aborted with an error message describing referring symlinks/templates.
+This is a non-exhaustive check (e.g., no more than 5 nested symlinks are checked, nested **case** values aren't supported) and should be treated as a foolproof only and not as a formal consistency guarantee.
+In some rare cases, like nested symlinks to the parent subtree, a noticeable delay may occur when some parameter is deleted.

+To disable this foolproof, you can set `/onlineconf/disable-deleted-key-symlinks-check` to any non-empty text value other than `0`.

 ## Reading a configuration from an application

 Several languages already have libraries to work with configuration files: [Go](https://github.com/onlineconf/onlineconf-go), [Swift](https://github.com/onlineconf/onlineconf-swift), [Perl](https://github.com/onlineconf/onlineconf-perl), [Python](https://github.com/onlineconf/onlineconf-python) and [Node.js](https://github.com/onlineconf/onlineconf-nodejs).